hacks.mozilla.org

 One nice thing about the video element is how easily it degrades to older browsers.
 If in the above example your browser doesn’t support the video tag and doesn’t support the source tag it will simple fall back to whatever happened to be included inside them.
 This makes it very easy to support fallbacks in a very easy way.
 Here’s what a flash fallback would look like that uses blip.tv:

 And that’s it.
-This example supports all browsers, degrades nicely and helps to move the web towards all in one blow.
+This example supports all browsers, degrades nicely and helps to move the web forward all in one blow.
 HTML5 isn’t finished, but web developers can certainly start taking advantage of the features that it provides in modern browsers today.

 The full example is embedded below.

-1. 1 Kroc Camen
+2. Kroc Camen

 I’ll update my letter, and thank you, so kindly.
 I can finally see video on the web!
 I would only add that actual fall back text is *very* important.
 If the video doesn’t play for them, then a download link will help.
 Devices like the Palm Pre require it at the moment!